netidx/netidx-book/src/complete_system.md

 inverter.
 As the power is quite reliable where I live I often use it to charge my plug in hybrid car.
-The Prostar MPPT controller has a serial port over which it talks modbus, and I've connected a raspberry pi 3 running bog standard raspbian to that port using a usb to serial adapter.
+The Prostar MPPT controller has a serial port over which it talks modbus, and I've connected a raspberry pi 3 running raspbian to that port using a usb to serial adapter.
 The pi, called "solar", is connected to my wifi network and is joined to my samba ADS domain.

 The control program, then, is more or less a simple translation layer between the modbus interface of the Prostar and netidx.
 Full source code